Beautiful and healthy hair makes us more confident and beautiful! What better than starting from scratch and following a good hair wash routine?

-Leaving any type of conditioner or hair product in your hair for a long period of time can cause it to be a source of buildup on your hair.
+Leaving any type of conditioner or hair product in your hair for a long period can cause it to be a source of buildup on your hair.

 Synthetic ingredients in shampoos can build up on your hair over time.
 To prevent that from happening, you'll want to use a shampoo that's:

-It's especially important to avoid many of these chemicals if you color your hair because they can strip your hair of color.
+It's especially important to avoid these chemicals (paraben, sulphates, etc.) if you color your hair because they can strip your hair of color.

 Consider testing your water to see if it's hard.
-Hard water has excess minerals in it and may have other chemicals in it that can damage your hair.
+Swimming pool water and hard water has excess minerals in them and may have other chemicals in them that can damage your hair.
 If this is the case, use a clarifying shampoo at least once a week and consider getting a filter for your showerhead.